 New Law Allows Camp Lejeune Victims to Bring Claims and Get Compensation

-For a long time, victims of the Camp Lejeune water contamination were legally blocked from brining civil lawsuits and getting any financial compensation for their injuries.
+For a long time, victims of Camp Lejeune water contamination were legally blocked from bringing civil lawsuits and getting any financial compensation for their injuries.
 In August 2022, however, Congress sought to address this by passing a new federal law called the Camp Lejeune Justice Act (“CLJA”).

 Victims who bring claims under the CLJA will face an easier standard of proof than plaintiffs in a normal civil case.
 This means it will be much easier for CLJA plaintiffs to prove that their cancer or other health condition was related to the water at Camp Lejeune.